Impact of population size on early adaptation in rugged fitness landscapes: Discussion

 \section{Discussion}

 We studied early adaptation of finite populations in rugged fitness landscapes in the weak mutation regime, starting from a random genotype.
 We found that the mean fitness $\bar{h}$ of the first encountered peak depends on population size $N$ in a non-trivial way, in contrast to the steady-state fitness which monotonically increases with $N$.
 We showed that the accessibility of different peaks plays a crucial part in whether $\bar{h}$ is larger in the large-$N$ limit or for $N=1$ in simple two-peaked landscapes.
 A key reason why $\bar{h}$ may not monotonically increase with $N$ is that as $N$ increases, Moran and Wright-Fisher walks lose possible paths as the fixation probability of deleterious mutations vanishes, while also becoming more biased toward larger fitness increases.
 These two conflicting effects of increasing $N$ yield a tradeoff.
 Accordingly, we observed that $\bar{h}$ versus $N$ (and even the ensemble mean $\left\langle\bar{h}\right\rangle$) often features a maximum for intermediate $N$, especially in rugged fitness landscapes with small peak densities, where most nodes are relatively far from peaks.
 In these cases, early adaptation is more efficient, in the sense that higher peaks are found, for intermediate $N$ than in the large-$N$ limit.
-Even though the time taken to reach the first peak decreases with $N$, once the proportionality of mutation rate to population size is accounted for, large populations remain stuck on peaks for a long time.
-While the overshoot of the large-$N$ limit is often small, and occurs for values of $N$ on the order of dozens, its relative amplitude and the $N$ at which it occurs both increase with genome size $L$ in $LK$ landscapes.
-Furthermore, still in $LK$ landscapes, the relative overshoot is largest for $K=1$, i.e. pairwise epistasis, a case that describes well protein sequence data~\cite{Weigt09,Morcos11,Marks11}.
-Our results extend to various model rugged landscapes and to some experimental and experimentally-motivated ones.
-They also hold both for the Moran and the Wright-Fisher models, showing their robustness.
+Studying the behavior of $\bar{h}$ versus $N$ could potentially be useful to characterize and classify landscapes.

+Our results hold both for the Moran model, and for the Wright-Fisher model in the diffusion limit.
+Furthermore, they extend to various model rugged landscapes and to many experimental and experimentally-motivated ones, including several experimental fitness landscapes involved in the evolution of antimicrobial resistance.
+This shows the robustness of our conclusions and their relevance to biologically relevant situations.